ABRSM Grade 5 Theory Syllabus

 • Key signatures and how they relate to scales

-• Using the circle of fifths as a tool to understand how keys are connected and to quickly recall key signatures
+• Using the circle of fifths to understand key relationships

-• Transposition – rewriting a simple melody up or down an octave, a major or minor second, or a perfect fifth
+• Transposition — rewriting a simple melody up or down a major 2nd (e.g. trumpet in B♭), a minor 3rd (e.g. clarinet in A), or a perfect 5th (e.g. horn in F)

 • Naming and recognising intervals